Mrunal-G/LLM_NER/README.md

 Realizing that finetuning and using NER approach is not suitable for PII detection at all, since the lot of the entity types need context awareness to understand the PII type.
-Prompting various open source models and usig Langchain or something similar is going to be the way to solve this problem.
+Prompting various open source models and using Langchain or something similar is going to be the way to solve this problem.

 # Current Approach